 With the -Rs options, cp copies an entire directory tree by creating symbolic links to the source directory.
-Figure 11 shows speedups for symlinking, recursively listing (ls -Rl), and removing (rm -Rf) the Linux source tree.
-When recursively listing the Linux tree, ls-baseline used 12,487 RPCs including 4,247 READDIRS, 4,116 ACCESSES, and 4,116 GETATTRS.
-Note that the in-kernel NFS client did not issue a separate GETATTR for each directory entry even though the vanilla 1s program called stat for each entry listed.
-This efficiency is because the in-kernel NFS client pre-fetches the attributes using readdirs and serves the stat calls from the local dentry metadata cache.
-This optimization enables 1s-baseline to finish the benchmark in just 6.6 seconds in the 0.2ms-latency network.

-However, with our vectorized API, 1s-vNFS did even better and finished in 5.5 seconds, using only 923 RPCs.
+Figure 10 shows speedups for symlinking, recursively listing (ls -Rl), and removing (rm -Rf) the Linux source tree.
+When recursively listing the Linux tree, lsbaseline used 10,849 RPCs including 3,678 READDIRs, 3,570 ACCESSes, and 3,570 GETATTRs.
+Note that the in-kernel NFS client did not issue a separate GETATTR for each directory entry although the vanilla ls program called stat for each entry listed.
+This is because the in-kernel NFS client pre-fetches the attributes using readdirs and serves the stat calls from the local client's dentry metadata cache.
+This optimization enables ls-baseline to finish the benchmark in just 5 seconds in the 0.2ms-latency network.
+However, with our vectorized API, ls-vNFS did even better and finished in 2 seconds, using only 856 RPCs.
 Moreover, vNFS scales much better than the baseline.
-When the latency increased from 0.2 to 30.2ms, vNFS's running time rose to only 41 seconds, whereas the baseline increased to 376 seconds.
-1s-vNFS is $6-10\times$ faster than 1s-baseline in high-latency networks with 5.2-30.2ms latencies.
+When the latency increased from 0.2 to 30.2ms, vNFS's running time rose to only 28 seconds whereas the baseline increased to 336 seconds. ls-vNFS is $10 \times$ faster than ls-baseline in high-latency (>5.2ms) networks.

-For symbolic copying and removing (Figure 11), vNFS was $3 \times$ and $5 \times$ faster than the baseline in the 0.2ms-latency network, respectively.
+For symbolic copying and removing (Figure 10), vNFS was $7 \times$ and $18 \times$ faster than the baseline in the 0.2ms-latency network, respectively.
 This is because the baseline always operated on one file at a time, whereas vNFS could copy or remove more than 200 files at once.
-Compared to the baseline, vNFS improved cp by $33 \times$ and rm by $55 \times$ in the 5.2ms-latency network; with 30.2ms latency, the speedup ratios became $80 \times$ for cp and $162 \times$ for rm.
-For both removing and symbolic copying, vNFS ran faster in the 30.2ms-latency network (27 and 42 seconds, respectively) than the baseline did with 0.2ms latency (60 and 44 seconds, respectively), showing that compounds can indeed help NFSv4 realize its design goal of being WAN-friendly [27].
+Compared to the baseline, vNFS improved cp by $52 \times$ and rm by $133 \times$ in the 5.2ms-latency network; with 30.2ms latency the speedup ratios became $106 \times$ for cp, and $263 \times$ for rm.
+For both removing and symbolic copying, vNFS ran faster in the 30.2ms-latency network (25 and 15 seconds, respectively) than the baseline did with 0.2ms latency (38s and 55s, respectively), showing that compounds can indeed help NFSv4 realize its design goal of being WAN-friendly [29].

-5.3.2 Tar.
-Because the I/O code in GNU tar is closely coupled to other parts of the program, we implemented a vNFS equivalent using libarchive, in which the I/O code is clearly separated.
+tar.
+Because the I/O code in GNU tar is closely coupled to other code, we implemented a vNFS equivalent using libarchive, in which the I/O code is clearly separated.
 The libarchive library supports many archiving and compression algorithms; it is also used by FreeBSD bsdtar.
-Our implementation needed only 242 lines of C++ code for tar and 207 for untar, both including error-handling code.
+Our implementation needed only 248 lines of C++ code for tar and 210 for untar, both including error-handling code.

-When archiving a directory, we use the vlistdir API to traverse the tree and add subdirectories into the archive.
-We gather the listed files and symlinks into arrays, read them using vread and vreadlink, and finally compress and write the contents into the archive.
-During extraction, we read the archive in 1MB (RPC size limit) chunks and use libarchive to extract and decompress objects and their contents, which are then passed in batches to vmkdir, vwrite, or vsymlink.
+When archiving a directory, we use the vlistdir API to traverse the tree and add sub-directories into the archive.
+We gather the listed files and symlinks into arrays, then read their contents using vread and vreadlink, and finally compress and write the contents into the archive.
+During extraction, we read the archive in 1MB (RPC size limit) chunks and then use libarchive to extract and decompress objects and their contents, which are then passed in batches to vmkdir, vwrite, or vsymlink.
+We always create parent directories before their children.
 We ensured that our implementation is correct by feeding our tar's output into our untar and comparing the extracted files with the original input files.
-We also tested for cross-compatibility with other tar implementations including bsdtar and GNU tar.
+We also tested for crosscompatibility with other tar implementations including bsdtar and GNU tar.